Dynamics of Abelian Vortices Without Common Zeros in the Adiabatic Limit: Baptista's Conjecture

-This formula has been verified in \cite{Sp}, for the case $b=0,r=1,$ and $k=2$ using entirely independent techniques that are quite specific to this given case.
-To confirm the conjectural formula for $Vol \Hol$ in general, one must carefully check that on $\nu_k(s)$, the $L^2$ metric $g_s$ smoothly converges to $g_\infty$.
-As sketched in the last section, analytic defect appears on sections with common zeros which is also exhibited by the loss of topological invariants.
-It is author's great interest to confirm that such setback does not produce singularities of $L^2$ metrics on $\nu_k(s)$ as $s \to \infty$ and the plausible argument above is in fact valid.
+This formula has been verified in \cite{Sp} for the case $b=0$ and $r=1$ using entirely independent techniques that are quite special to this given case.
+It is valid in general if \eqref{volume of moduli space} is true for $s=\infty$.
+One however, needs to confirm that the $L^2$ volume of $\nu_k(s)$ does not concentrate around $\nu_k(s) - \nu_{k,0}(s)$ so that \eqref{volune of the space of Hol} is equal to $\lim_{s\to \infty} \nu_k(s)$.
+The affirmation is not immediate, as sketched in the next section, that analytic defect appears on sections with common zeros which is also exhibited by the loss of topological invariants.
+It is author's great interest to confirm that the singularities of $L^2$ metrics on $\nu_k(s)$ produced as $s \to \infty$ does not impact the continuity of \eqref{volume of moduli space} in $s$ and the plausible argument above is indeed valid.